 If you choose to disclose your care leaver status to Newman either via your UCAS application form or to our care leaver contact, you will be contacted at the beginning of your first year with Newman.
-Our care leaver contact will invite you to a meeting, either remotely or on campus to explain the range of support that is available and will give you a welcome pack which for 2020/21 includes an Amazon gift card.
+Our care leaver contact will invite you to a meeting, either remotely or on campus to explain the range of support that is available and will give you a welcome pack which for 22/23 includes a £50 National Book Voucher.

 As a care leaver, you can apply for and access university accommodation for 365 days per year if you need it.
 For more details, get in touch with our accommodation team.

 What sources of financial support are available for care leavers?